carynroth/GettingCleaningData/Codebook.md

 ###Collection of the raw data
 Data collection was performed with smartphone accelerometers and gyroscopes and the data was manually labled using video recordings.
 Sensor signals were pre-processed, separated and filtered.

+A full description of the experiment and data is available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ##Creating the tidy datafile

 ###Guide to create the tidy data file